Club Class – A year's membership of Brighton Marina Yacht Club, with five mornings yacht racing experience!

 Am I fit enough?

 The answer is not that simple.
 Sailing is a fun and sociable sport that can be enjoyed by anyone whatever level of fitness and mobility.
 However, yacht racing and in particular the yachts we will be using do require you to be of a reasonable level of fitness and mobility.
-If people do not feel they are up to this level but are still interested then please contact us as we can put you in touch with other areas of the sport or organisations especially set up to cater for these circumstances.

 One last point, by necessity a yacht and its crew have to be reasonably self-sufficient.
 If you are five miles out to sea it may take quite a while before help can reach you.
 If any club classers have any recurring medical problem please make it know to the administrator and the boats skipper.
 Those who have doubts about their suitability should contact their GP.